First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Conclusion and Outlook

 \section{Conclusion and Outlook}

 This analysis has been performed on three years of GRECO data as an offline astrophysical search.
 This is the first all-flavor low-energy transient source search from IceCube and no astrophysical point sources were found.
 Upper limits of $\sim 705-2301\, \text{Gpc}^{-3}\, \text{yr}^{-1}$ have been placed on the volumetric rate of the transient neutrino sources, assuming neutrino spectra consistent with that from subphotospheric emission with flare times of up to approximately 600\,s, a mean neutrino energy of 100\,GeV, and a bolometric energy of $10^{52}$\,ergs.
 Effectively, this applies to gamma-ray bursts following the criteria described.
-Systematic uncertainties have been included, by using discovery potentials calculated based on varying parameters as described above, ultimately making the limit more conservative.
+Systematic uncertainties have been included, by using sensitivities calculated based on varying parameters as described above, ultimately making the limit more conservative.

 The analysis presented here is a potentially powerful tool for a real-time alert system.
-The ability to complement/extend the existing high-energy real-time alerts from IceCube, down to $\sim 10$\,GeV with an all-flavor neutrino selection opens up a new and relatively unexplored energy regime for the contribution of neutrinos to multimessenger astronomy.
-Benefiting future online, and offline, analyses will be improvements in the angular reconstruction algorithms for low-energy neutrino events as well as improved multi-PMT photon sensors which will be deployed within IceCube as part of the IceCube Upgrade~\citep{Ishihara:2019aao} construction in the early to mid 2020s.
+The ability to complement/extend the existing high-energy real-time alerts from IceCube, down to $\sim 5$\,GeV with an all-flavor neutrino selection opens up a new and relatively unexplored energy regime for the contribution of neutrinos to multimessenger astronomy.
+Future online as well as offline analyses will benefit from improvements in the angular reconstruction algorithms for low-energy neutrino events as well as improved multi-PMT photon sensors which will be deployed within IceCube as part of the IceCube Upgrade~\citep{Ishihara:2019aao} construction in the early to mid 2020s.
 A multimessenger campaign centered around an alert system with such improvements may render neutrino emission from high luminosity GRBs identifiable (see Figure \ref{fig: Limits}) in the near future.